Function-Correcting Codes: Generic Functions

-\end{corollary} However, even for the case when the bound in Theorem \ref{thm:achievability} is not necessarily tight, in many cases it is much easier to derive the function distance matrix $\D_f(t,f_1,\dots,f_\I)$ than the distance requirement matrix $\D_f(t,\u_1,\dots,\u_{2^k})$ and the corresponding value $N(\I,\D_f(t,f_1,\dots,f_\I))$, especially when $\I$ is small.
-Having these general theorems, we now present a code construction that can be applied to any function $f$.
-The construction uses standard error-correcting codes, suitably adapted to correct function values with low redundancy. \begin{lemma} For any function $f$, \iflong
+\end{corollary} Even though the bound in Theorem \ref{thm:achievability} is not necessarily tight, in many cases it is much easier to derive the function distance matrix $\D_f(t,f_1,\dots,f_\I)$ than the distance requirement matrix $\D_f(t,\u_1,\dots,\u_{2^k})$ and the corresponding value $N(\D_f(t,f_1,\dots,f_\I))$, especially when $\I$ is small.